Kreattehak/ClientDatabaseAngularFront/README.md

 The npm start command first compiles the application and then simultaneously re-compiles and runs the application whenever a change was made.

 > The `scripts` object in `package.json` has property `start` changed to `ng serve --proxy-config proxy-conf.json` which allows to obtain JSON from RESTful Web Service.

+## Internationalization

+`Package.json` contains two additional scripts to build and then serve app with specified locale.

+Use:
+`npm run-script start[locale]` - where locale can be 'en' or 'pl' e.g. `npm run-script startpl`

+You have to use npm `run-script` because `startpl` isn't build in script name that can be overridden.
+Both scripts take care of launching app with a proxy, so you don't have to specify it.

 ## REST resources